 At long last we are thrilled to offer an opportunity to travel to Cuba!
 We have been working with our friends at International Expeditions to present a cultural and birding program to Cuba, a place most Americans could only dream of visiting in the past.

 This special program engages participants with Cuba’s birds, nature, and people.
 We’ll explore the countryside and the historic sections of the cities of Camaguey, Trinidad, and Havana; travel to different geographic areas to explore swamps, scrubby vegetation, dry forest, the coast, and the wetlands of the Zapata Peninsula; and visit some of the island’s most beautiful natural areas, from the lush Viñales Valley to the Zapata swamp and the Bay of Pigs.
-As part of International Expeditions’ People-to-People program, we’ll interact with individuals and their families and friends in villages.
+As part of International Expeditions’ Support for the Cuban People program, we’ll interact with individuals and their families and friends in villages.
 We look forward to meeting naturalists, farmers, musicians, and others, as we move about.